 Weeds

 Hemp is not very competitive with weeds in the first 3-4 weeks of growth.
-Hemp for grain or CBD is planted at a lower density per acre compared to fiber hemp.
-The lower plant density can reduce or prevent canopy closure, allowing for more weed competition.
+Once canopy closure occurs, hemp can shade out smaller weeds.
+However, hemp grown for grain or cannabinoids is planted at a lower density per acre compared to fiber hemp and canopy closure may not occur or take longer.

 Weed control is one of the largest issues in hemp production.
 There is now one Section 3 herbicide (Sonalan HFP) registered for use on hemp in the United States.
 The supplemental label for the product can be found here.
 Herbicide screening is underway at universities across the county, including Purdue and Vincennes University.